kupehtci/DOCUMENTATION/VELERO/VELERO - Azure Configuration.md

 }
 ```

-* backupStorageLocation resource group parameter must be the resource group where the Storage account is placed.
+* **BackupStorageLocation resource group** parameter must be the resource group where the Storage account is placed.

 ```hcl
 set {